 - You will be told when to arrive at the hospital.

 After the Procedure

 You will be in the hospital for 3 to 7 days.
 By the second day, you will most likely be able to drink clear liquids.
-Your doctor or nurse will slowly add thicker fluids and then soft foods as your bowel begins to work again.
+You will be able to add thicker fluids and then soft foods to your diet as your bowel begins to work again.

-While you are in the hospital for the first stage of your surgery, your nurse and doctor will teach you how to care for your ileostomy.
+While you are in the hospital for the first stage of your surgery, you will learn how to care for your ileostomy.

 You will probably have 4 to 8 bowel movements a day after this surgery.
 You will need to adjust your lifestyle for this.

 Most people recover fully.
 They are able to do most activities they were doing before their surgery.
 This includes most sports, travel, gardening, hiking, and other outdoor activities, and most types of work.

 Cima RR, Pemberton JH.
 Ileostomy, colostomy, and pouches.
 In: Feldman M, Friedman LS, Sleisenger MH, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2010:chap 113.

 Cunningham D, Atkin W, Lenz HJ, Lynch HT, Minsky B, Nordlinger B, et al. Colorectal Cancer.
 Lancet.
 2010;375:1030-1047.
 PMID: 20304247 www.ncbi.nlm.nih.gov/pubmed/20304247.